-Before you begin:
+Before you begin, perform the following:

-- Read the information in "Planning a FlashCopy logical drive" on page 14 and "Using the script editor and the command-line interface." - · Perform the procedures that are described in the previous sections: - 1.
-"Prepare the host operating system" on page 27 - "Creating a FlashCopy logical drive using the FlashCopy Logical Drive wizard" on page 29 - 3.
+- Read the information in "Planning a FlashCopy logical drive" on page 14 and "Using the script editor and the command-line interface." - Perform the procedures that are described in the previous sections: - 1.
+"Preparing the host operating system" on page 27 - "Creating a FlashCopy logical drive using the FlashCopy Logical Drive wizard" on page 29 - 3.
 "Mapping the FlashCopy logical drive to the host" on page 30 cfgmgr

-Perform the following steps to configure the AIX host for the new FlashCopy logical drives:
+To configure the AIX host for the new FlashCopy logical drives, perform the following steps:

 - 1. Log in to the host as root. - 2.
 Ensure that the host operating system recognizes the FlashCopy logical drives.
-At the host prompt, type the following command and press Enter.
+At the host prompt, type the following command, and then press Enter.